-- 1. There is an index in the library with a list of all books available. - 2.
+- 1. There is an electronic index located on the shared drive of each computer with a list of all books available. - 2.
 All books and other materials are to be checked out through the department secretary. - 3.
 All books will be returned by the due date. - 4.
 Please be considerate of others who may be waiting for the same book(s). - 5.
 Please do not swap books and other materials. - 6.
 Check them OUT and IN by writing on paper the name of the book, the date, and your name.
 Be sure to record the return date to avoid being held responsible for books no longer in your possession. - 7.
 There are no overdue fines, however, if a book is lost you could be asked to replace it or make a donation to cover the cost of the lost item.